npwalker/control-repo-1/README.md

  - References:
     - https://help.github.com/articles/generating-ssh-keys/
     - http://doc.gitlab.com/ce/ssh/README.html
-2. In the GitLab UI, create a deploy key on the `control-repo` project
+2. In the GitLab UI, create a deploy key on the `control-repo` project.
- - Paste in the public key from above
+ - Paste in the SSH public key from step 1.
-3. Login to the PE console
+3. Log into the PE console.
-4. Navigate to the **Nodes > Classification** page
+4. Navigate to **Nodes > Classification**.
- - Click on the **PE Master** group
+ - Click the **PE Master** group.
- - Click the **Classes** tab
+ - Click the **Classes** tab.
- - Add the `puppet_enterprise::profile::master`
+ - Edit the `puppet_enterprise::profile::master` class:
-    - Set the `r10k_remote` to the SSH URL from the front page of your GitLab repo
+    - Set the `r10k_remote` parameter to the SSH URL from the front page of your GitLab repo.
     - Set the `r10k_private_key` parameter to `/etc/puppetlabs/puppetserver/ssh/id-control_repo.rsa`
- - **Commit** your changes
+ - **Commit** your changes.
-5. On your Puppet master
+5. On your Puppet master,
  - Run:

     ~~~